tileville/tileville/README.md

 ## Structure 🏗️

-This is a monorepo for all the Pallad-related code.
+This is a monorepo for all the TileVille-related code.

 - `apps`
   - `web` - Browser extension app.